 As we leave 2011 and begin making business and grazing plans for 2012, we must plan around what happened to our pastures this last year.
 As I drive through much of the southern half of Texas, the effects of record heat and drought most of the year are evident.

-Stan Reinke, DuPont Land Management Range and Pasture Specialist in Southern Texas As I walk pastures with producers, two things become very apparent.
-In both tame pastures and native rangelands, there is significantly more bare ground and exposed soil surface; in many instances 50 to 70 percent of the soil surface is bare.
+As I walk pastures with producers, two things become very apparent.
+In both tame pastures and native rangelands, there is significantly more bare ground and exposed soil surfaceÍ¾ in many instances 50 to 70 percent of the soil surface is bare.
 The second observation is that root systems on perennial plants are reduced in both total biomass (volume) and root depth.
 These facts simply mean that our pastures are going to need time and tender loving care (TLC) this spring to recover and produce acceptable amounts of forage.

 A good place to start with TLC is the use of dormant season weed control.
 Bare soil surfaces and moisture lead to germination of cool season annual grasses and broadleaf weeds.
 As I walk pastures, ryegrass, rescue grass, common broomweed, dandelion, mustards, thistles and numerous other species are common to prolific.
 These plants utilize precious moisture and fertility, and will compete for sunlight as we progress into spring.